-People who make sure that the laws mentioned under GAAT are implemented at full scale attract more investors who are interested in investing in their companies.
+People who make sure that the laws mentioned under GAAT are implemented at full scale attract more investors interested in investing in their companies.
 It instills the element of trust in them as it helps them identify the fact that the information provided is not manipulated to make it look appealing to the investors.

-If the companies mention that they have been using the GAAT guidelines and principles it would assure people that all the financial statements are being presented based on the guidelines that should be followed by every business and company.
+If the companies mention that they have been using the GAAT guidelines and principles, it would assure people that all the financial statements are being presented based on the guidelines that should be followed by every business and company.

-If anyone is unable to comply with the law mentioned then this means that the information they are providing to the investors and the stakeholders is manipulated and has a fraudulent element in it.
+If anyone is unable to comply with the law mentioned, then this means that the information they are providing to the investors and the stakeholders is manipulated and has a fraudulent element in it.

-In conclusion, Generally Accepted Accounting Principles should be followed at all costs as it helps people understand the financial statements that are presented by companies.
+In conclusion, Generally Accepted Accounting Principles should be followed at all costs as it helps people understand the financial statements presented by companies.
 People can compare and can come up with an in-depth analysis of the information provided to them.

 Moreover, it also encourages companies to implement the guidelines effectively as proper implementation would help them compete with their competitors on all platforms; thus, they can easily identify each other's system's strengths and weaknesses.